-Although serious games can be a vehicle for learning and communication in themselves (Felicio et al., 2014), they are 30 sometimes accompanied by discussion and debate and played in classroom settings, where the teacher guides debate, answers questions, and explains concepts (Rodriguez Bermúdez et al., 2015).
+- Although serious games can be a vehicle for learning and communication in themselves (Felicio et al., 2014), they are sometimes accompanied by discussion and debate.
+It is, thus, common that serious games are played in classroom settings, where the teacher guides debate, answers questions, and explains concepts (Rodriguez Bermúdez et al., 2015).
 But the usage of serious games goes beyond schools, and in to face-to-face workshops or events, where the debate is guided by experts (e.g. scientists).
 Sometimes, debate can also take place in a mediated environment, such as a blog or a wiki (Rodriguez Bermúdez et al., 2015).
-Although serious games allow two-way interactions between experts and non-experts, they tend to follow a top-down approach to communication.
-That is, experts are behind the game design and decide what content and information is included which will, in turn, guide the concepts to be discussed with the non-experts.
-The United Nations, flood risk management professionals, or scientists in different universities, are some of the people involved in designing serious games who may or may not be involved later in playing the
+These games tend to follow a downstream approach, although they allow two-way communication between - 10 experts and the public, the content of it is designed by the experts in order to fulfill an educational purpose.
+The United Nations, flood risk management professionals, or scientists in different universities, are some of the people involved in designing serious games who may or may not be involved later in playing the game (e.g. Felicio et al., 2014; Savic et al., 2016).
+Some of the studies discuss the need for closer collaborations between game developers and knowledge partners so that games more closely fulfill the objective of raising awareness (Rebolledo-Mendez et al., 2009). - 15

-- 5 game (e.g. Felicio et al., 2014; Savic et al., 2016).
-Some of the studies discuss the need for closer collaborations between game developers and knowledge partners so that games more closely fulfil the objective of raising awareness (Rebolledo-Mendez et al., 2009). - Different studies agree on the importance of having a binomial fun-knowledge combination.
+Different studies agree on the importance of having a binomial fun-knowledge combination.
 That is, the player has to be engaged, but acquiring new knowledge needs to be a requirement for success in the game: "the game can neither be a simple funny game without any learning, nor only involve difficult concepts without any incentive" (Rodriguez Bermúdez et al., 2015, p.162).
-Including random features so that the flow of events can not be predicted, or offering a diversity of scenarios are some of the strategies employed to keep the player engaged (Rodriguez Bermúdez et al., 2015).
+Including random features so that the flow of events can not be predicted, or offering a diversity of scenarios are some

+- 20 of the strategies employed to keep the player engaged (Rodriguez Bermúdez et al., 2015).
 In order to make sure that the player is learning and taking informed decisions, supporting information can be integrated into the game.
-For example, in e-City, - 15 players can get a short explanation of the advantages and disadvantages of possible moves (Rebolledo-Mendez et al., 2009).
+For example, in e-City, players can get a short explanation of the advantages and disadvantages of possible moves (Rebolledo-Mendez et al., 2009).
 It seems as if educational programmes are designed to educate but need to have an element of fun, and serious games are fun but need to educate.
-Additionally, serious games appear to be an effective tool for improving understanding, as they offer continuous feedback to the player, avoiding the formation of misconceptions (Savic et al., 2016).
-They also encourage active and experiential learning, allowing players to handle datasets, modify values, and experience simulations which would be 20 impressible or users expensive in real life (Prover et al., 2017). - 20 impossible or very expensive in real life (Breuer et al., 2017).
+Additionally, serious games appear to be an effective tool for improving understanding, as they offer - 25 continuous feedback to the player, avoiding the formation of misconceptions (Savic et al., 2016).
+They also encourage active and experiential learning, allowing players to handle datasets, modify values, and experience simulations which would be impossible or very expensive in real life (Breuer et al., 2017).

-3.4 Citizen science: awareness raising, and long-term knowledge exchange
+4.4 Citizen science: awareness raising, and long-term knowledge exchange.

 Citizen science too is used for long-term communication, but appears to have a broader usage than that of educational programmes and serious games.
 Citizen science is helpful in raising awareness, but is also employed to facilitate knowledge exchange between experts and the public.
 "AirProbe" is a project that aims to raise awareness about air pollution by involving citizens in measuring air pollution in their daily life.
-The "AirProbe" project shows that involving citizens in taking measurements can be very effective in producing a positive change (Sîrbu et al., 2015).
+The "AirProbe" project shows that, involving sittings in taking measurements can be very effective in producing a positive change (Sîrbu et al., 2015).
 When citizen science projects aim at raising awareness, they tend to follow a downstream approach, initiated by the experts.